• Skip to primary navigation

 JollyPop Pacifier

-What makes this silicone pacifier unique is the outer rim of it is a harder piece of plastic covered in silicone.
+What makes this silicone pacifier for baby unique is the outer rim of it is a harder piece of plastic covered in silicone.

 The nipple is also easier for babies to latch on to with the rounded and pronounced tip.